-More than 130 cases of prostate cancer are diagnosed every day in the UK, making it the most common cancer in men.
-In 2017, 48,561 cases of prostate cancer were diagnosed*.
+More than 150 cases of prostate cancer are diagnosed every day in the UK, making it the most common cancer in men, and the second most common cancer of all behind breast cancer.

 The prostate is a gland that is only found in men.
 It is about the size of a walnut and is found beneath the bladder.

 The prostate makes fluid that protects the urethra (the tube that carries urine and sperm out of the body) and helps sperm survive.